 - Release Date

 One of the best performances of 2009 is unfortunately contained within a movie that doesn’t live up to the acting.
 The performance is given by Hugh Dancy, and the movie, Adam, is named after his character.
 It tells the story of a man with Asperger’s syndrome, which is a high-functioning form of autism.
 Basically, Adam has a hard time deciphering metaphor—he cannot “read between the lines” or interpret body language, nor can he sense what others are feeling through intuition.
 He’s extremely good with facts, however, particularly those concerning astronomy.
 The story takes off when he meets a girl, Beth (Rose Byrne), and they engage in an unlikely and touching romance.

 Passing by him in their apartment building, Beth finds Adam an attractive and idiosyncratic fellow.
 They talk in brief, amusing conversations.
 He takes her to Central Park where he’s found a family of raccoons.
 It’s shyly romantic.
-She doesn’t realize he has Asperger’s until he tells her, and then she understands some of his strange behavior—his lacking social filter.
+She doesn’t realize he has Asperger’s until he tells her, and then she understands some of his strange behavior—his lacking social filter, for instance.
 He’s sensitive to her needs but also bluntly honest, asking if she “wants sex” and so forth.
 On the other hand, he cannot pretend to want to see her friend’s newborn baby, nor can he just know when she needs a hug.
 However complicated his condition makes their relationship, Adam loves her; it’s evident as he wants to spend time with and place his trust in Beth.
 He may not be able to reach down into his soul and find the words that Beth needs to hear to be convinced, but his feelings are there.